tiagobalabuch/synapse-link/Labs/Deploy/Readme.md

 In this section you will provision all Azure resources required to complete labs.
 We will use a pre-defined ARM template with the definition of all Azure services used to ingest, store, process and visualize data.

+## Azure Services used in this lab

+There will be a few resources to support an Azure Synapse link for CosmosDB:

+- An Azure Resource Group
+- An Azure Synapse Workspace
+- An Azure Synapse SQL Pool **rever**
+- An Azure Synapse Spark Pool
+- An Azure Data Lake Storage Gen2 account
+- A key vault to store the secrets
+- Cosmos DB account - Core (SQL)
+- CosmosDB Database (CosmosDemoDB)
+- CosmosDB Containers with Analytical Store Enabled
+  - Products
+  - StoreDemoGraphics
+  - RetailSales
+  - IoTDeviceInfo
+  - IoTSignals
+- AML workspace
+- Azure Cognitive Service
+- PySpark Notebook to:
+  - Ingest batch data into CosmosDB containers
+  - Fetch data from CosmosDB
+  - Join dataset together
+  - Perform Sales Forecasting using Azure Synapse Link and Azure Machine Learning
+- PySpark Notebook to:
+  - Ingest stream and batch data into CosmosDB containers
+  - Fetch data from CosmosDB
+  - Join dataset together
+  - Perform Anomaly Detection using Azure Synapse Link and Azure Cognitive Services on Synapse Spark Pool (MMLSpark)

 ## Azure services provisioned for the workshop

 Some of the Azure services provisioned require globally unique name and a “-suffix” has been added to their names to ensure this uniqueness.